chanb/chanb.github.io/_pages/about.md

 I am interested in collaborating on research projects so feel free to contact me via [**chanb@cs.toronto.edu**](mailto:chanb@cs.toronto.edu).

 ## Update:
-- (2021/11/19) I will be teaching Introduction to Machine Learning (CSCC11) at University of Toronto Scarborough for winter 2022 semester.
-For any course-related conversations, please contact me via [**bryanpy.chan@mail.utoronto.ca**](mailto:bryanpy.chan@mail.utoronto.ca).
+- (2022/06/17) I will be joining [RLAI](http://rlai.ualberta.ca/) at the University of Alberta as a Ph.D student in reinforcement learning under Prof. Dale Schuurmans!